Introduction

 - If you require database queries, use

-to run your local database withseeds
+docker-composeto run your local database withseeds.

 - If you require database queries, use